PaulNonatomic/CodingStandards/README.md

 // This looks decoupled...
 public class PlayerController : MonoBehaviour
 {
-    void TakeDamage(int amount)
+	private void TakeDamage(int amount)
 	{
 		EventBus.Publish(new PlayerDamagedMessage { Amount = amount });
 		// But who's listening?
 What order will they process?
 		// What if someone needs the damage source?
 		// What if we need to know if the damage was blocked?
 	}
 }

 // But it's actually creating worse coupling: